homacs/org.cakelab.blender.io/doc/README.txt

 1. Update the launcher or script to write generated classes to org.cakelab.blender.dna/src
 2. Open a shell (!) and remove the content of org.cakelab.blender.dna/src (necessary to prevent git plugin to interfere)
 3. Run generator to generate dna classes.
-4. Open the example .blend files in org.cakelab.blender.viewer/examples in new Blender version and save them (now converted)
+4. Open the example .blend files in org.cakelab.blender.viewer/examples in new Blender version and save them (now converted).
+   If files do not open or Blender freezes -> Uncheck "Load UI" in "Open File" dialog
 5. Refresh package view in IDE (so it actually sees changes)
 6. Test viewer
 7. Test Blender2Json converter